Instructions for Authors

 Electronic Enhancement Formats

-- Photographs and other graphics must be submitted as high-resolution files (at least 300 dpi), and should be in TIFF (.tif) or EPS (.eps) format.
-EPS files saved by a commercial-quality graphic program (such as Adobe Photoshop, Adobe Illustrator, or Kaleidagraph) are generally the most reliable.
-Current Anthropology prefers that contributors provide high-resolution files without downsampling or lossy compression (e.g., converting the image to JPEG format).
+- Photographs and other graphics must be submitted as high-resolution files (at least 300 dpi), and should be in TIFF (.tif or .tiff) or EPS (.eps) format.
+EPS files saved by a commercial-quality graphic program (such as Adobe Photoshop or Adobe Illustrator) are generally the most reliable.

-- Additional data may be submitted in a variety of formats, including delimited text, Data Interchange Format (DIF), or spreadsheet files.
+- Data sets may be submitted in a variety of formats, including delimited text, Data Interchange Format (DIF), or spreadsheet files.
 Please contact the editorial office (email@example.com) if you need assistance in uploading these files.

 Online Submission Instructions

 - Manuscript in an acceptable format as described above

 - Information from title page (to be typed into the peer review database): title, short title, list of authors and affiliations, and contact information for the corresponding author

 - Abstract of the manuscript (to be copied and pasted into a field in Editorial Manager)